 - A backlog where you can add and remove requests, features, and initiatives with flexibility.

-- Customer value and votes data for the items you place on your roadmap.
+- Customer value and votes data for the items linked to requests that you place on your roadmap.

 Important: If you're looking for information on the legacy roadmap experience, see Pendo Roadmap (Legacy).
 Legacy roadmap customers can ask their CSM to move them over to the new roadmap experience.

 Pendo Roadmap is a flexible tool that can be used in different ways.
 You can show broad themes of work you plan on delivering in coming quarters to leadership, communicate what’s coming with sales who can then get prospects excited about where you’re heading, and close the loop with customers who are interested in what you’re building next.

 Roadmaps are split along a timeframe in quarters.
 Use the quarterly boundaries to indicate when you plan on building and releasing features.
 You can choose what quarter the timeline starts from.
 The default is Q1.